Gourdon Village: Oral Histories

 The responses are intensely personal to the interviewees and give a real insight into life at the time.

 Mrs Agnes Scott grew up at Lauriston, near St Cyrus, some eight miles south of Gourdon.
 She married and settled in Gourdon as a young woman, in the 1950s .
 Thereafter she shelled mussels and baited lines for many years once her husband, Jim, started going to the sea.
-She talks about her life and times and her husband also contributes from time to time.
+She talks about her life and times and her husband also contributes occasionally.

-Alan’s story traces his progress from his his boyhood experiences at sea, his first berth, purchasing different boats and becoming a skipper himself.
+Alan’s story traces his progress from his his boyhood experiences at sea up to becoming a skipper himself.
 He describes changes in the methods of fishing: line fishing, the creels, trawling and seine netting.
 He talks about traditional and the newer catches, changes in fishing practice from the 1960s to the present day and factors which have contributed to the decline of the industry.
+Extracts Full Transcript

 Andrew Gove Cargill, Skipper of the Reaper, describes Gourdon habour in the late 1920s/30s when there were about thirty boats berthed there.
 He talks about the arrival of motorisation and the start of seine net fishing.
 He describes fishing off Stonehaven and fishing at different seasons.
 He goes on to give details of the village Lifeboat and Coastguard Service and includes information on his time in the Navy during WW2.